Venice is filled with history, romance and hidden gems along its winding canals. Here are the best things to do in Venice.

 Since most bacaro are small with just a few tables (if any), most patrons stand outside engrossed in lively conversation.
 Just step up to the bar, point to what you’d like to try, and pay for it on the spot.

 Cicchetti refers to the unique hors d’oeuvre-like appetizers served at the bar.
-These can vary from one bar to the next and usually include olives, small crostini, and other small plates and bites skewered with a toothpick.
-For beverages there’s always the local wine (or ombra) and the popular cocktail Aperol Spritz.
+These can vary from one bar to the next.
+But usually they include olives, small crostini, and other small plates and bites skewered with a toothpick.
+For drinks, have the local wine (or ombra) or the ever-popular Aperol Spritz.

 Here are some favorite cicchetti to try: